maria-korosteleva/GarmentCode/docs/Running.md

  * Default: 'avg'  (=average female body shape)
 ​

-The values for body measurements can be updated in corresponding configuration files (`./assets/body_measurements`) ​
+The values for body measurements can be updated in corresponding configuration files (`./assets/body_measurements`).
+​
 Utilized examples for body shapes are given in `./assets/bodies` for reference.

+> NOTE: Descriptions of body measurements are provided in  [docs/Body Measurements GarmentCode.pdf](Body%20Measurements%20GarmentCode.pdf).

 ## Running GarmentViewer to simulate created patterns